 Baltimore haunted houses are some of the scariest in the United States.
 Plan a great scary night out with your spouse, date, or friends.
 Expect to be terrified at these haunted attractions.
 For the price of an Orioles ticket you can be part of the action as you come face to face with terror.
-Most use animatronics, great props, Hollywood sets, and actors with makeup beyond belief.
+Most haunts use animatronics, great props, Hollywood sets, and actors with makeup beyond belief.
 You will be frightened.
-Find all the haunted houses, trails, corn mazes, hayrides, and Halloween fun attractions in the Baltimore area including the nearby Six Flags Fright Fest.
-Last Major Update: The ghosts around Baltimore are always in a particularly foul mood around Halloween.
+The ghosts around Baltimore are always in a particularly foul mood around Halloween.
 Why?
 The first frost in Baltimore is usually October 29.
-They know the cold weather is coming.
-And they take it out on visitors to their Halloween haunted houses every year.
+They know the cold weather is coming and they take it out on visitors to their Halloween haunted houses every year.
+Find all the 2022 haunted houses, haunted houses near me, haunted trails, haunted corn mazes, haunted hayrides, and pther Halloween fun attractions in the Baltimore area including the nearby Six Flags Fright Fest.